Boyquotes/G4-Loader/docs/source/general/object.rst

 ..

-This method can be a reference to find out tscn file's lexical token?
+This helps to find will resource are handled.

+With this information, can safely figure out parser grammar ?